qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 =======================

 QGIS reports can consist of multiple, nested sections.
-In our new blank report we initially have only the main report section.
-The only options present for this report section is :guilabel:`Include report header` or :guilabel:`Include report footer`.
-If we enable these options, the header will be included as the very first page (or pages… --- individual parts of reports can be multi-page if desired) in the report, and the footer would be the last page.
-Let’s go ahead and enable the header, and hit the :guilabel:`Edit` button next to it:
+In our new blank report we initially only have the main report section.
+The only options for this report section is :guilabel:`Include report header` and :guilabel:`Include report footer`.
+If we enable these options, the header will be included as the first page(s) (individual parts of reports can be multi-page if desired) in the report, and the footer will constitute the last page(s).
+Enable the header (:guilabel:`Include report header`), and hit the :guilabel:`Edit` button next to it:

 .. figure:: img/report_header.png
   :align: center

 |

 A few things happen as a result.
-Firstly, an edit pencil is now shown next to the :guilabel:`Report` section in the :guilabel:`Report Organizer`, indicating that the report section is currently being edited in the designer.
-We also see a new blank page shown in the designer itself, with the small :guilabel:`Report Header` title.
+Firstly, an edit pencil is shown next to :guilabel:`Report` in the :guilabel:`Report Organizer`, indicating that the report section is currently being edited in the designer.
+We also see a new page with a small :guilabel:`Report Header` title.
+The page has *landscape* orientation by default, but the this and other properties of the page can be changed by right-clicking on the page and choosing :menuselection:`Page properties`.
+This will bring up the properties of the page under the :guilabel:`Items` tab, and :guilabel:`Size`, :guilabel:`Width`, :guilabel:`Height`, and more can be specified.

 In QGIS reports, every component of the report is made up of individual layouts.
-They can be created and modified using the exact same tools as are available for standard print layouts – so you can use any desired combination of labels, pictures, maps, tables, etc. Let’s add some items to our report header to demonstrate:
+They can be created and modified using the same tools as for standard layouts – so you can use any desired combination of labels, pictures, maps, tables, etc.
+Let us add some items to our report header to demonstrate:

 .. figure:: img/header.png
    :align: center

 |

-We’ll also create a simple footer for the report, by checking the :guilabel:`Include report footer` option and hitting :guilabel:`Edit`.
+We will also create a simple footer for the report by checking the :guilabel:`Include report footer` option and hitting :guilabel:`Edit`.

 .. figure:: img/footer.png